Moon symbolism is complex and fascinating. It’s no wonder that this celestial object has inspired so much creativity throughout history.

 This moon myth comes from China and is said to explain why the moon appears to change shape throughout the month.

-The story goes that a hare was living on the moon, and he would pound herbs in a mortar every night to make the elixir of life.
+The story goes that a hare was living on the moon and would pound herbs in a mortar every night to make the elixir of life.

 One night, he was so busy pounding the herbs that he didn’t notice the time passing, and the sun came up before he could finish.